zombrodo/swipe/README.md

 To update the keyboard's letters, you can call `keyboard:setLetters(newLetters)`

-## To-do

-- Wordscapes allows for you to "undo" a swipe by just reversing your steps.
-  Simple enough addition, but not something I've gotten around to do just yet!

 ## Attribution

 Example font is `mini-wakuwaku` by miniyama, gratefully retrieved from